WebAssembly/design/Web.md

 and the rest of the Web platform that have been considered:

-* WebAssembly's [modules](Modules.md) allow for natural [integration with the ES6 module system](Modules.md#integration-with-es6-modules) and thus synchronous calling to and from JavaScript.
+* WebAssembly's [modules](Modules.md) allow for natural [integration with the ES6 module system](Modules.md#integration-with-es6-modules) and allow synchronous calling to and from JavaScript.
 * WebAssembly's security model should depend on [CORS][] and [subresource integrity][] to enable distribution, especially through content